Bankes's Horse: London

-When any names the k[ing] of Spaine to you.
+When any names the King of Spaine to you.

 Whether by sleight-of-hand or by the horse's own talent, Marocco was known for his unusual counting abilities.
 Coins could be collected from the audience, and Marocco would indicate to whom each coin belonged and, with stomps of his hoof, how many coins had come from each.
 Contemporary poet John Bastard wrote: